bitifet/sqltt/README.md

 snipppets or whole queries and [much more](#features) fully embracing the [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle.

+> 💡 **Original Idea:** Original idea comes from [this StackOverflow
+> answer](https://stackoverflow.com/a/41136912/4243912) which I have been using
+> and progressively evolving until it had become too big to agglutinate all
+> possible features I have been adding over time.

 <!-- }}} -->

 FEATURES
 --------

 <!-- {{{ -->
   * DRY:
     - Write single SQL template.